 Dorian T. Warren is the president of Community Change, co-chair of the Economic Security Project and co-host of System Check.
 A progressive scholar, organizer, and media personality, Dorian has worked to advance racial, economic, and social justice for over two decades.
 He previously held the position of vice president at Community Change.
 He taught for over a decade at the University of Chicago and Columbia University, where he was co-director of the Columbia University Program on Labor Law and Policy.
 He also worked at MSNBC, where he was a contributor and host, as well as the executive producer of “Nerding Out” on MSNBC’s digital platform.
 He serves on the boards of Working Partnerships USA, the Leadership Conference Education Fund Board, the National Employment Law Project, and The Nation magazine, among others.

-As a commentator on public affairs, Warren appears regularly on television and radio including NBC Nightly News, ABC, MSNBC, CNN, BET, BBC, NPR, Bloomberg, & NY1, among other outlets.
-In 2013, he was included on the list of NBC’s theGrio’s 100 people making history today.
+As a commentator on public affairs, Warren has appeared regularly on television and radio including NBC Nightly News, ABC, MSNBC, CNN, CNBC, BET, BBC, NPR, Bloomberg, & NY1, among other outlets.
+He has also written for The Nation, Huffington Post, Newsweek, Salon, Washington Post, New York Times, Medium, Ebony.com, and Boston Review.